 - Write as many topic ideas as you can think of, ignoring whether they're good or bad.
 Make sure this initial list is extensive and thorough.
-It should include ideas in a broad range of topics, from personal experience that's influenced your life to how you've overcome challenges or circumstances that contributed to your character.
+It should include ideas in a broad range of topics, from a personal experience that influenced your life to how you've overcome challenges or circumstances that contributed to your character.
 Don't be shy in this phase, and start it early: taking your time will help your brain come up with more ideas.

 - Read through your list of ideas and cross out any that don't fit in well with the initial criteria.
-Focus on those that wouldn't be about you directly, aren't very impactful, don't reveal part of your character or circumstances you're not very comfortable talking about in-depth.
+Focus on getting rid of ideas that aren't about you directly, aren't very impactful, don't reveal part of your character, or are circumstances you're not very comfortable talking about in-depth.

 - Once you've narrowed down your list, look at any remaining options and create pros and cons lists for the remaining options.
 If the first cut didn't narrow it down enough, do another cut before making and pros and cons.
 Make your decision based on the pros and cons of each idea, choosing the one that makes the strongest case for your admission.

 If you don't feel confident in your topic choice, pick another topic.
-It's okay if it feels a little out of your comfort zone, but you don't want to pick a topic that makes you feel so uncomfortable that you can't write about it well enough.
-You need to be able to write a thorough, clear, and compelling statement about whatever topic you choose, so choose something you'll be able to expound on.
+It's okay if it feels a little out of your comfort zone, but you don't want to pick a topic that makes you feel so uncomfortable that you can't write about it well.
+You need to be able to write a thorough, clear, and compelling statement about whatever topic you choose, so choose something you'll be able to expand on.